semanticpy/owlreadyL/README.rst

 * Bugfixes:
   - Fix prefix in SPARQL that does not correspond to an existing ontology
   - Fix ! in SPARQL FILTER
+  - Fix Thing.subclasses() so as it now returns classes that have parent constructs but no parent named classes

 Links